Unified Configuration (styx-uconf)¶

 -V, --version Print version

-configuration, at the top level there is a version
+In the styx.yaml configuration, at the top level there is a version and

 future styx-uconf invocations work with previous schemas. processors